- Blisters are small, fluid-filled bubbles that form just underneath the skin.

 - inherited diseases, such as epidermolysis bullosa

-You should seek medical help if:
+You should seek help from your GP or dermatologist if:

 - you think your blister might be caused by a disease or infection — for example, if several blisters form without an obvious cause